noaboa97/PSADTY/package-template/Readme.md

 ## Handling of components
 ### Start Menu icon
-By 3rd party / by SoftwarePackageModule
+By 3rd party / by PSADTY

 ### Uninstall entry
-By 3rd party / by SoftwarePackageModule
+By 3rd party / by PSADTY